All-Time Ranking Guide

 ◾ Why are active stars ranked so high?

 We rarely appreciate greatness in our own time.
-Whether it’s Auston Matthews, Leon Draisaitl, or Cale Makar, they’ve all consistently played at a level most HHOF inductees never reach in a single season.
+Whether it’s Auston Matthews or Cale Makar, they’ve all consistently played at a level most HHOF inductees never reach in a single season.
 The catch?
 They need to do it a little longer.
-The modern induction threshold for skaters has settled around 700 career games played (i.e., Peter Forsberg, Pavel Bure).
+The modern induction threshold for skaters has settled at 700 career games played (i.e., Peter Forsberg, Pavel Bure).
 Active star players need to stay healthy and relevant long enough to get there.
-That’s why they have an asterisk beside their name in the leaderboards and why their PPS cards have a ⚠️ sign in the HHOF verdict.
 Their outstanding PPS scores, however, appropriately reflect the extraordinary heights they’ve already reached.

 ◾ How much does a player’s PPS score move each year?

-- Players past their peak still playing at a high level (example: Sidney Crosby) see modest gains.
-Crosby’s Career value rose faster than his Pace value dropped, so he jumped +4.
+• Players past their peak still playing at a high level (example: Sidney Crosby) see modest gains.
+Crosby’s Career value rose faster than his Pace value dropped, adding a few points to his score.

-- Players past their peak that struggle (example: Jeff Carter) see modest drops.
-Carter’s Career value did not rise faster than his Pace value dropped, docking him -2 in PPS.
+• Players well past their peak (example: Jeff Carter in 2023-24) see modest drops.
+Carter’s Career value did not rise faster than his Pace value dropped, docking him a couple of points.
+This is rare and usually occurs immediately before retirement.

 ◾ Why are players known for defensive prowess not rated higher?

 Even today, using new-age analytics that isolate defence extremely well, elite defensive players that provide modest offence aren’t considered top NHL players.
 Take Jordan Staal.
-He’s in the upper echelon of defensive forwards by any measure, but with only 34 points last year, he isn’t considered a top-tier star.
+He’s in the upper echelon of defensive forwards by any measure, but by peaking at 50 points, he was never considered a top-tier star.
 So, while respected Hall of Famers like Bob Gainey or Guy Carbonneau were all-world at their craft, a specialist is exactly that — a specialist.
-Honouring specialties like defensive genius in rare cases is understandable, but it’s dual threats like Patrice Bergeron and Pavel Datsyuk that stand out in PPS.
+Honouring specialties like defensive genius in rare cases is understandable, but it’s dual threats like Patrice Bergeron and Pavel Datsyuk that score high in PPS.

-◾ How can you possibly have Doug Harvey ranked 18th?
+◾ How can you have Doug Harvey ranked only 10th among defencemen?

 ◾ Why are the Pre-Expansion standards so low?

-The NHL’s first 50 years are extremely well represented in the HHOF.
-Incredibly, 1 in 13 players have been elected from the period 1917-1967.
+The NHL’s first 50 years are over-represented in the HHOF.
+Incredibly, every 13th NHL player from the period 1917-1967 has been elected.
 That’s not full-time players, either.
 If you played one NHL shift, you had a 7.8% chance of induction.
-That’s excluding players from the same time frame that played principally in pre-NHL leagues and competing pro leagues.
+That’s excluding players from the same time frame that played principally in pre-NHL leagues and rival pro leagues.
 Post-Expansion players, meanwhile, are elected at a rate of 1.4%, a figure that will grow slightly given players are still being inducted.
-This seismic gap in exclusivity is both why standards are split pre/post-1967 — and why the pre-expansion standard is so light.
+This seismic gap in exclusivity is why the standards are split pre/post-1967 and why the pre-expansion standard is so low.

 ◾ Are PPS scores predictive?

 PPS isn’t designed to be predictive.
 If it were, it would weigh raw career numbers, reputation, Cup count, and outright award wins more heavily based on past precedent.
-By evaluating player performance with consideration to scoring environment and ignoring notoriety, PPS eliminates the noise.
-It seeks to answer the question “who should be in the HHOF” — not who will be.
+By evaluating player performance with consideration to scoring environment and ignoring fame, PPS eliminates the noise.
+It seeks to answer the question “who should be in the HHOF based on their play” — not who will be.
 PPS will only become predictive to the extent it’s further accepted as a career measurement tool. #Goals